jimbateson/today/README.md

 ## Resources

-[https://jamesbateson.co.uk/articles/building-a-simple-todo-app-with-vue-js/](I wrote an article) on setting up a basic todo list with Vue.js
+[I wrote an article](https://jamesbateson.co.uk/articles/building-a-simple-todo-app-with-vue-js/) on setting up a basic todo list with Vue.js

 I'll be putting together a more in-depth article including how I went about intergrating Electron with Vue and then publishing my first release.